microsoft/MTC_PokerBot/README.md

 **Configure**
 8. Deploy the function code to Azure

 9. Deploy the Bot code to Azure, you will need the urls of the Azure Function App(s) as part of the configuration in the Bot Framework Composer Solution

 10. Modify the Azure Percept IoT Hub device twin so that the Azure Percept uploads the Suite Model on startup (in the azureeyemodel)

 11. Configure the Azure Stream Analytics Job to read from the IoT Hub and to output with calls to the single function in the Percepts Function App (HandlePlayerCard).
 The query to run in the job is in the blog post

 12. Configure VLC to use the "Scene Filter" to create a single, updating frame image on the local machine

 13. In the Percept Functions configuration add:

     1. The lockfile container and lockfile filename

     2. The frames container and frame filename
     3. The Azure ComputerVision  and Azure FormsRecognizer account information and keys

     4. The PlayerCard function url

     5. The access key to the runtime storage account

 13. In the ContinuousFileTransfer application configure

     1. The frames container and frame filename

     2. The VLC "Scene Filter" location information

 14. In the Holdem Functions configuration add:

     1. The digital twins instance URL

     2. The access key to the runtime storage account

-    3. The Card Image location and a SAS key (from the Archive Storage Account).
+    3. The Card Image location and a SAS key (from the Archive Storage Account)

 **Starting Up**
 15. Turn on the Azure Percept DK

-15. Start both function apps
+16. Start both function apps

-16. Start the Streaming Analytics job
+17. Start the Streaming Analytics job

-17. Start the ContinuousFileTransfer application
+18. Start the ContinuousFileTransfer application

-18. Start VLC.
+19. Start VLC.
 You want to stream: rtsp://192.168.1.31:8554/raw, where substitute 192.168.1.31 for the IP address of your Percept

-19. Run the bot from whereever you deployed it.
+21. Run the bot from where ever you deployed it.
 You can run it from the Azure Test Web Chat panel in the Azure Portal or deploy it anywhere a bot can be deployed

 Although there will be no updates to this repo, there will be no updates except that I will attempt to update all of the C# code (functions and ContinuousFileTransfer) to .Net 6 and Visual Studio 2022 in the December-January timeframe.